PG-Mazen/Unit-testing/README.md

 # Unit-testing
 This project use LLM API and Langchain to make unit testing

+.env file should be put in the same folder as the code

 At first, the program asks to choose whether you want to generate a unit test or exit

   type 1 -> for generating